I wrote about the myth surrounding pandemic unemployment benefits and labor force participation for The Washington Post.

 Over at Slate, I added vital context to the Colonel Sanders Lifetime movie with tales of his real life, um, lust.

-I wrote about working as a census taker and the total chaos of the 2020 count for The Atlantic.
+I wrote about working as a census taker and the total chaos and implications of the 2020 count for The Atlantic.

 For Vox, I took a long look at the social conditions that turned fitness trackers into a consumer fixture.